JQ-Networks/NixOS/readme.md

-# Future JQ-Networks Flake Repo
+# JQ-Networks Flake Repo
-This folder aims to be the future JQ-Networks open source flake repo.

-Part of it will become a public repo and part of it will remain private.
+Services that are used by JQ-Networks that are not "included by"/"the default one from" nixpkgs.

+Some services might be useful to everyone, such as pppoe service.

 ## services and supplemental

-`supplemental` folder contains generic nix modules that fit everyone's need.
+`supplemental` folder contains generic nix modules that are standalone and does some very fundamental abstractions.
+Each folder under supplemental can be copied to other flake and use without too much modifications.

 `services` folder contains customized nix modules that fit my infra.
 Some of the modules are abstractions based on `supplemental`.
+They have cross references and should not be used alone.